-From its inception and up to 30th June 2014, the Trust has spent 61.8% of its earnings on educational projects/programs.
+From its inception and up to 30th June 2015, the Trust has spent 61.6% of its earnings on educational projects/programs.
 Whilst this is higher than the long term Policy, it has been deemed necessary to establish and increase momentum for the Trust's initiatives, particularly those involving UNE.
-However, some corrective action was initiated during 2012, when Trustees reviewed all investment initiatives with a view to reducing overall funding expenditure.
-As a consequence, this figure has fallen from 66.0% during 2013/14.

 Contracted delivery of the Wool Modules by UNE is the Trust's major expenditure.
-When the Contract expired in early 2013, a capped 3-year Contract was negotiated in its place, which has enabled the Trust to bring its progressive expenditure closer to the 51% Policy guideline.
+When the Contract expired in early 2013, a capped 3-year Contract was negotiated in its place, which has enabled the Trust to adjust its progressive expenditure closer to the 51% Policy guideline.